fdeblasio/pokeemerald-expansion/notes.md

 - Edit contests?
 - Stop daycare from deleting moves
 - Add relearning moves to PC?
+- Simplify Walda codes?
+- Get all the weird Mauville men at once?
+- Update Favor Lady's items to include new items
 - Remove unused code
 - Update Shiftry's Hidden Ability to Wind Rider
 - Add Ice Spinner as a TM (and maybe give to Beartic/Mamoswine/other Ice types) once implemented?